-Electronic Brachytherapy - A modality of intraoperative radiation therapy where an electrically generated source of ionizing radiation is placed in or near the tumor or target tissue to deliver therapeutic radiation dosage.
+Electronic brachytherapy - A modality of intraoperative radiation therapy where an electrically generated source of ionizing radiation is placed in or near the tumor or target tissue to deliver therapeutic radiation dosage.

-Emerging technology - An innovative medical technology that uses a radiation source.
+Emerging technology - An innovative medical technology that uses an ionizing radiation source.